top of page

 by Areesha Khuwaja (Pakkhee)

-In South Asia, the feminine has always been more than a symbol.
-It is a vessel: of memory, of wisdom, of survival.
-Women here do not merely witness time; they carry it.
-Their bodies hold the echoes of land, their rituals encode resilience, and their stories pass on truths too complex for linear history.
-From whispered lullabies to ritual dances, from silences to sensory memory, women are the keepers of folklore, of loss, of sacredness.
-They hold multitudes, contradictions, transformations, just like the land.
+In South Asia, the feminine is more than just a symbol.
+It's a true vessel: carrying memory, wisdom, and survival.
+Women here don't merely observe time; they embody it.
+Their very bodies hold the echoes of the land.
+Their rituals quietly encode deep resilience.
+And their stories, often unspoken, pass on truths too intricate for any rigid historical timeline.
+From soft lullabies to energetic ritual dances, from profound silences to vivid sensory memory, women are the keepers of our folklore, our losses, and our sacredness.
+They hold multitudes, contradictions, and amazing transformations, just like the earth itself.

-Shah Abdul Latif Bhittai, Sindh’s beloved poet-saint, understood this.
-He was not merely a poet but a curator of living memory.
-He didn’t collect things; he collected winds, silences, footsteps.
-This tradition stretches across South Asia.
-Meera Bai’s devotional songs carried a lineage of longing and surrender; Heer’s defiance in love became a parable of agency; Mai Bhago’s valor preserved spiritual courage; Nagarparkar’s own Hothlal Pari, a mythical guardian of the springs, embodied feminine protection and transformation; Shakuntala’s story, wrapped in natural memory, gave form to loss and return.
-In the Mahabharata, Gandhari and Kunti embodied grief and dharma in silence.
-Even in Punjab and Sindh, Sehras sung at weddings become living vessels, transmitting not just joy but inherited truths.
-And in Sindh’s seven Surmiyoon, Bhittai offered us warrior-princesses who blurred the boundaries between myth and memory, grounding metaphysical truths in lived landscapes.
-Through women like Marvi, he exhibited the soul of Sindh: its love for land, its resistance to seduction, its refusal to forget.
-In this way, Bhittai archived the unspeakable in verse.
-But what if these archives, held so subtly, remain unread by those who build our dominant narratives?
+Shah Abdul Latif Bhittai, Sindh’s revered poet-saint, understood this deeply.
+He wasn't simply a poet; he was a curator of living memory.
+He never collected objects; instead, he gathered winds, hushed silences, and the subtle imprints of footsteps.
+This powerful tradition stretches right across South Asia.
+Think of Meera Bai: her devotional songs carried a lineage of longing and surrender.
+Heer’s defiance in love became a compelling parable of personal agency.
+Mai Bhago’s sheer valor preserved spiritual courage.
+Nagarparkar’s own Hothlal Pari, a mythical guardian of the springs, embodied feminine protection and transformation.
+Shakuntala’s story, so entwined with natural memory, gave form to both loss and triumphant return.
+In the Mahabharata, figures like Gandhari and Kunti profoundly embodied grief and dharma through their silence.
+Even in Punjab and Sindh, the Sehras sung at weddings become living vessels.
+They transmit not just immediate joy, but deeply inherited truths.
+And in Sindh’s seven Surmiyoon, Bhittai presented us with warrior-princesses who beautifully blurred the lines between myth and lived experience, grounding profound metaphysical truths in real landscapes.
+Through women like Marvi, he truly showcased the soul of Sindh: its fierce love for the land, its strong resistance to temptation, its absolute refusal to forget.
+In this brilliant way, Bhittai managed to archive the unspeakable within his verse.
+But what happens if these subtle archives remain unread by those who actively shape our dominant narratives?

-Karoonjhar too is a curator.
-Its ancient granite slopes have outlived empires.
-Through Parvati, Sita, Draupadi, and Kali, it has witnessed the passing of time not as a series of empires, but as shifts in consciousness, ethics, and belonging.
-Each Yuga, or cosmic age, is reflected through a feminine embodiment in this landscape.
+Karoonjhar, too, acts as a curator.
+Its ancient granite slopes have witnessed the rise and fall of countless empires.
+Yet, through figures like Parvati, Sita, Draupadi, and Kali, it has witnessed the passing of time not as a sequence of rulers, but as profound shifts in consciousness, ethics, and our sense of belonging.
+Each Yuga, or cosmic age, finds its reflection through a feminine embodiment within this powerful landscape.

 Parvati and Ganesha at Karoonjhar - Mixed media by Pakkhee.
 Background photograph of Karoonjhar Mountains by Dileep Permar.
 This illustration imagines Parvati, the mountain’s daughter and a symbol of Satya Yuga’s harmony, seated with her son Ganesha amid the ancient pink granite of Nagarparkar - a sacred landscape of memory and myth.

-At the Krishna Mandir in Palan Bazaar, we met Pandit Chaturlal Nanjimal Lohano - an elder, a keeper of memory, and a gentle guide through the vanished worlds of Nagarparkar.
-His words echoed with the calm conviction of someone who had lived through silence and remembered everything.
-It was he who told us of a time when Jain women bathed at Kajlasar before sunrise, their kohl leaving black trails on the sacred water, signs of a feminine devotion etched into the land itself.
+At the Krishna Mandir in Palan Bazaar, we met Pandit Chaturlal Nanjimal Lohano.
+He is an elder, a true keeper of memory, and a gentle guide through Nagarparkar's vanished worlds.
+His words carried the calm conviction of someone who had deeply experienced silence, yet remembered everything.
+It was Pandit Lohano who shared stories of a time when Jain women bathed at Kajlasar before sunrise.
+Their kohl would leave faint black trails on the sacred water, tangible signs of a feminine devotion gracefully etched into the very land.

-In the beginning was harmony.
-Satya Yuga is the age of truth, balance, and wholeness.
-It is Parvati’s era: the daughter of the mountain, the stillness within stone.
-Her essence is not conquest, but union.
-Here in Karoonjhar, her presence is felt in the granite’s calm, in the desert bloom after rain.
-Her energy radiates through the Jain philosophy that once flourished here.
+In the beginning, there was simply harmony.
+Satya Yuga stands as the age of truth, perfect balance, and wholeness.
+This is truly Parvati's era, embodying the daughter of the mountain, the deep stillness found within stone.
+Her essence isn't about conquest; it's about pure union.
+Here in Karoonjhar, her presence is palpable in the granite's quiet strength, and in the surprising desert blooms after a cleansing rain.
+Her energy radiated powerfully through the Jain philosophy that once flourished so profoundly in this place.

-The Śvetāmbara Jain community, anchored in radical non-violence, mirrored Parvati’s gentleness.
-Their belief was so refined they wouldn’t even strike metal.
-Jainism in this region was not just a religion; it was a mode of being, a flowering.
-Their temples rose in white marble against the pink rock; their rituals wove into the daily lives of Nagarparkar’s people.
-Here, the sacred was not above life; it was within it.
+The Śvetāmbara Jain community, deeply anchored in radical non-violence, beautifully mirrored Parvati's inherent gentleness.
+Their belief system was so refined, they wouldn't even strike metal.
+Jainism in this region wasn't merely a religion; it became a complete mode of being, a profound flowering of existence.
+Their temples, built of white marble, rose elegantly against the pink rock, and their rituals seamlessly wove into the daily lives of Nagarparkar’s people.
+Here, the sacred wasn't something separate or above life.
+It was intricately woven within it.

 “She Who Refused” animation by Pakkhee.
 Sita shapeshifts into Marvi — myth into memory, exile into rootedness.